cedric-pk/cedric-pk/README.md

-- 👋 Hi, I’m @cedric-pk, Senior Software Engineer with 6+ years of experience developing, testing and deploying web service and mobile apps.
+- 👋 Hi, I’m @cedric-pk!

+  Senior Software Engineer with 6+ years of experience developing, testing and deploying web service and mobile apps.

   Excellent ability to work as part of a team to deliver great works.